zdrive/aws-iot-button-php/README.md

 4. In phpMyAdmin, open table `t_iotsettings` and verify field `IS_AWSbuttonSN` has your IoT button serial number (update as needed)

-5. Using a text editor, open db.php and update:
+5. Using a text editor, open file "_settings.php" and update:
   -- MySQL Host, Login, Password, DB Name, IoT Button S/N

+6. Using a text editor, open index.php and update the interval:
+  -- Line 35: `setInterval(check,3000);`
+  -- Interval is milleseconds, so 3000 = 3 seconds
+  -- Three seconds (3000) is fast enough for testing -- This step is optional.
+Use a longer interval (e.g., 30000 for 30 seconds) if you want to reduce the script's footprint in your website stats

-6. Copy PHP files to your site (e.g., upload via FTP)
+7. Copy PHP files to your site (e.g., upload via FTP)
 -- That's an old version of jQuery, so update it later

-7. Run the test by browsing index.php.
+8. Run the test by browsing index.php.
 The result should be: "The AWS IoT Button has not been clicked today."
   -- If you get an error, try uncommenting the PHP error reporting code near the top of index.php:
   -- `ini_set('display_errors', 1); error_reporting(E_ALL);`

 ### Amazon AWS